Apply for a Grant

 Astraea also houses the Funding Queerly Giving Circle, a donor circle that makes grants to small LGBTQI community organizing groups across the United States.
 The Circle particularly supports the leadership and organizing by and for communities of color, indigenous communities, low-income communities, and/or rural communities.
-Funding Queerly recently closed its third grantmaking cycle and will announce the next open call in late 2016.
+Funding Queerly recently closed its fourth grantmaking cycle and will announce the next open call in late 2017.

 INTERSEX HUMAN RIGHTS FUND

 The Intersex Human Rights Fund was launched in 2015 to honor the resilience, creativity and growth of intersex activism and to ensure the human rights of intersex people.
 We support organizations, projects and timely campaigns led by intersex activists working to ensure the human rights, bodily autonomy, physical integrity and self-determination of intersex people.
 Given the dearth of funding to intersex issues globally, intersex groups/projects based anywhere in the world are eligible to apply.
-We are currently accepting submissions for the Intersex Fund until March 15, 2017.
+We are currently not accepting submissions for the Intersex Fund.

 GLOBAL ARTS FUND